Housing Grants – How to Apply for Housing Help?

 Housing Choice Voucher Program

-While it is not technically a program of grants for single mothers for housing, the Housing Choice Voucher Program offered by the Department of Housing and Urban Development (HUD) can be the answer to many single moms’ housing concerns.
+While it is not technically a program of housing grants for single mothers, the Housing Choice Voucher Program offered by the Department of Housing and Urban Development (HUD) can be the answer to many single moms’ housing concerns.
 This program assists low-income families in finding safe and sanitary housing.
 Many single moms qualify simply because of their income constraints.

 Under the Housing Choice Voucher Program, applicants receive a voucher they can use to find housing.
 They may use the voucher for any type of rental unit, as long as it meets minimum standards for health and safety.
 The Public Housing Agency will pay the voucher amount directly to the landlord.
 You may end up with a portion of the costs as well, depending on how much your rental costs.
 There are also instances where families can use their vouchers to purchase a small home, rather than rent, but this must be authorized by the PHA.
 Eligibility is based on income and family size.